 - Are there channels like cash back offers that are influencing purchases but not showing up in your reporting at all?

-Gaps in data coverage become gaps in attribution accuracy, and you can’t fix what don’t have mapped.
+Gaps in data coverage become gaps in attribution accuracy, and you can’t fix what you don’t have mapped.

 Step 2: Pick the Right Model For Where You Are